 The Office of the Registrar will review transcripts and assign credit(s).

 The Associate Deans in each school determine how general courses and Core Curriculum courses apply to UT Dallas' degree plan.
-Approval may be required by more than one Associate Dean for courses outside the student's major.
+Pre-approval may be required by more than one Associate Dean for courses outside the student's major.
 All courses must be pre-approved by the Associate Dean from the appropriate academic department, the Office of the Registrar, and the Office of International Education.
 Ultimately, final application of transfer credit is determined upon receipt of the official transcript submitted after completion of the classes abroad.

 The University of Texas at Dallas does not recommend nor support study abroad programs in regions of the world for which the U.S. State Department has issued a "Travel Warning."
 Students considering study in regions with Travel Warnings must submit their cases to the Secretary of the UT Dallas Advisory Council on International Education (ACIE), OIE Director, for further evaluation (www.utdallas.edu/oie/acie.htm).
 A Travel Warning is the federal government's recommendation to avoid or consider the risk of travel to a specific foreign destination.